natcap/invest.users-guide/source/getting_started.rst

 + Inputs for which the entered path leads to a non-existent file or a file that is incorrectly formatted will be marked with a red "X" to the left of the name of the input.
 If you click the red X, it will give an idea of what is wrong with the data.
 The model will not run if there are any red Xs.

-+ Note that each tool has a place to enter a Suffix, which is a string that will be added to the output filenames.
++ Note that each tool has a place to enter a Suffix, which is a string that will be added to the output filenames as *<filename>_Suffix*.
 Adding a unique suffix prevents overwriting files produced in previous iterations.
 This is particularly useful if you are running multiple scenarios, so each file name can indicate the name of the scenario.

 + When all required fields are filled in, and there are no red Xs, click the **Run** button on the interface.

-+ Processing time will vary depending on the script and the resolution and the extent of your input datasets.
++ Processing time will vary depending on the script and the resolution and extent of your input datasets.
 Every model will open a window showing the progress of the script.
 Be sure to scan the output window for useful messages and errors.
 This progress information will also be written to a file in the Workspace called *<model name>-log-<timestamp>.txt*.
 If you need to contact NatCap for assistance with errors, always send this log file, it will help with debugging.
 Also see Support and Error Reporting below for more information.

 + Results from the model can be found in the Workspace folder.
 Main outputs are generally in the top level of the Workspace.
 There is also an 'intermediate' folder which contains some of the additional files generated while doing the calculations.
 While it's not usually necessary to look at the intermediate results, it is sometimes useful when you are debugging a problem, or trying to better understand how the model works.
 Reading the model chapter and looking at the corresponding intermediate files can be a good way to understand and critique your results.
 Each model chapter in this User Guide provides a description of these output files.